wechikathach/Movie-Project/README.md

 LIMIT 10
 ```
 RESULT:

 <img width="285" alt="Screen Shot 2022-07-30 at 3 34 45 PM" src="https://user-images.githubusercontent.com/110305874/182002365-9ce75653-7e60-461e-a774-d35f3bca4686.png">

-3. HOW MANY FILMS HAVE A RATING OF R & A REPLACEMENT COST BETWEEN $5 AND $15?
-Select count(*) from film
-where rating='R' and replacement_cost between '5' and '15'

 4. A customer would like to know what is the average they will spend to replace a movie for each rating.
-What is the Average replacement cost per MPAA rating?
+What is the average replacement cost per MPAA rating?
 INPUT:

 ```sql -- Add 3 backticks followed by sql